TheGreenmouse/BRUTEFORCE/README.md

 19   georgina.edwards  Changeme123     200            163
 ```

-> For successful authentication, search for different status and/or content size.
+> For successful authentication, search for different status and/or Content-Length.